 Kathryn Ibata-Arens: Associate Professor of Political Science.
 Chinese Studies, Japanese Studies, Global Asian Studies, Honors Program, Multicultural Program affiliated faculty.
 Ibata-Arens is a political economist with expertise in Asian (especially Japanese) business, culture, economy, international relations, politics, entrepreneurship, and high technology ventures.
 Twitter: @IbataArens

-Laura Kina: Associate Professor and Vincent de Paul Professor of Art, Media, and Design and American Studies, Global Asian Studies, and Women's and Gender Studies affiliated faculty.
+Laura Kina: Professor and Vincent de Paul Professor of Art, Media, and Design, and Global Asian Studies affiliated faculty.
 Kina is an artist with expertise in Asian American studies, critical mixed race studies, Hawaii, and Okinawa.
 She shows and lectures nationally and internationally.

 Circumstances, such as an unexpected event abroad or a curriculum change, may require DePaul University to make changes to the program.
 DePaul University reserves the right to cancel or alter programs and courses without notice.

 Arts/Culture: Prefectural Museum and Art Museum, Haebaru Town Museum, talks by contemporary artists, karate and bingata masters.

 Industry/Tourism/History: Yomitan pottery village, Okinawa Churaumi Aquarium, Shurijô Castle, Seifu Utaki, Okinawa Prefecture Peace Memorial Park